neutralinojs/neutralinojs.github.io/docs/api/os.md

 ## os.showOpenDialog(title, options)
 Shows the file open dialog.
+You can use this function to obtain paths of existing files.

 ### Parameters
 - `title` String (optional): Title of the dialog.